Updated June 2, 2026

 The strategic logic of a distribution moat is that its value increases non-linearly as the three layers reinforce each other.
 A published article in a respected outlet gets amplified through the executive's LinkedIn following, driving new subscribers to their newsletter, which creates more of the audience engagement signals that AI systems use to evaluate source authority, which leads to more AI citations, which drives more inbound subscriptions and speaking invitations, which make future publication pitches easier to land.
 Each element feeds the others, and the entire system becomes more efficient with age.

-TrustRadius (2025) found that 48% of US B2B buyers use generative AI for vendor discovery, and the Edelman-LinkedIn study found that 95% of decision-makers are more receptive to sales outreach from executives who publish credible content.
+TrustRadius (2025) found that 48% of US B2B buyers use generative AI for vendor discovery, and the Edelman-LinkedIn study found that 95% of hidden decision-makers say strong thought leadership makes them more receptive to sales and marketing outreach.
 These two data points describe the same commercial reality from different angles: buyers are discovering vendors through AI, and they are pre-qualifying those vendors through their published thought leadership.
 The executives who build distribution moats are systematically positioning themselves to win both discovery moments — and that advantage widens each year the moat is maintained.